Feat-FeAR/logSpace/content/docs/devel/hugo.md

     hugo server --buildDrafts
     hugo server -D
     ```
-1. View your site locally at the URL displayed in your terminal
-(`localhost:1313`). __Keep the development server running as you continue to add
+1. View your site locally at the URL displayed in your terminal (`localhost:1313`). __Keep the development server running as you continue to add and change content.
-and change content.
-All the saved changes will be reflected on the site in real
-time, without the need to refresh your browser each time!__.
+All the saved changes will be reflected on the site in real time, without the need to refresh your browser each time!__.

 ---
 ### HTML
-Beyond __Markdown__, you can insert __HTML__ directly inside Markdown files in
+Beyond __Markdown__, you can insert __HTML__ directly inside Markdown files in `./content/`.
-`./content`.
-However, from version 0.6, __Hugo__ uses _Goldmark_ for Markdown
-that--for security reasons--wipes HTML code by default.
-So, if you use HTML
+However, from version 0.6, __Hugo__ uses _Goldmark_ for Markdown that---for security reasons---wipes HTML code by default.
-frequently in your site, you can add this to your `hugo.toml`:
+So, if you use HTML frequently in your site, you can add this to your `hugo.toml`:
 ```toml
 # Allow HTML in md files
 [markup.goldmark.renderer]
   unsafe = true
 ```
-By doing so, the HTML code in your `.md` files will be rendered without
-modification (but your indented code will follow Markdown formatting as usual).
+By doing so, the HTML code in your `.md` files will be rendered without modification (but your indented code will follow Markdown formatting as usual).
-You could also save your content files as `.html`, but then you’ll have to write
-everything in HTML.
+You could also save your content files as `.html`, but then you’ll have to write everything in HTML.

 ---
 ### JavaScript
-__JavaScript__ code can be inserted _inline_ into the Markdown simply using the
-HTML `<script>` tag.
+__JavaScript__ code can be inserted _inline_ into the Markdown simply using the HTML `<script>` tag.
 ```html
 <!-- Example of inline JS script that displays a simple popup message -->
 <button onclick="showPopup_fromHere()">Click me</button>